Abdul-43/hero-header/README.md

 # hero-header_14
-it's a hero header assessment using HTML and CSS only
+It's a hero header assessment using HTML and CSS only.
+Here's my frontend deployed url : https://astounding-alpaca-db56be.netlify.app/